department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/testing/fe_testing_guidance.md

    - Generally, [this article](https://kentcdodds.com/blog/unit-vs-integration-vs-e2e-tests) is a good breakdown of the types of testing and tradeoffs.

 ## Integration test notes
-- Integration tests mean tests that cover multiple components/redux logic, but are not run in a browser
+- Integration tests for us mean tests that cover multiple components/redux logic, but are not run in a browser
 - Good integration tests should
    - Render a high-level a component (like a component covering a whole page or tab)
    - Verify that the component is working by checking for things a user would see, like text or DOM elements with specific roles, rather than class names